MobiKin

 • Finally, tap "Paste" at the top to allow the migration to complete.

-Expanded Knowledge: For those curious about transferring Google Photos directly to a flash drive from a computer, follow this guide: Visit the Google Photos website on your computer, sign in, and download the desired photos.
+Expanded Knowledge: For those curious about transferring Google Photos directly to a flash drive, follow this guide: Visit the Google Photos website on your PC, sign in, and download the desired images.
 Then, insert the flash drive into your computer's USB port, open the folder containing the downloaded photos, copy the selected photos (Ctrl+C), and paste them into the flash drive (Ctrl+V).

 FAQs about Android Photos on Flash Drive